mwanakijiji/rrlfe/docs/installation.rst

 you can install all the right versions of various software packages that ``rrlfe`` relies on, and without interfering with other installations on your local system.
 We recommend you have ``conda`` installed to do this.

-To create a new environment with conda, run the following command:
+To create a new environment with ``conda``, run the following command:

 .. code-block:: python

   make

 This will initialize Python version 3.8 environment called ``rrlfe_env`` and install pip inside of it.
 (Alternatively,